Mookie Betts Player Props: Dodgers vs. Pirates

-Mookie Betts and his .457 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Pittsburgh Pirates and Luis Ortiz on July 4 at 9:10 PM ET.
+On Wednesday, Mookie Betts (hitting .375 in his past 10 games) and the Los Angeles Dodgers play the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+First pitch is at 10:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Pirates.
+In his most recent game, he strung together two hits (going 2-for-3 with a home run and an RBI) against the Pirates.

 Mookie Betts Game Info & Props vs. the Pirates